pablojimeno/texture/docs/steps/0004-archive.md

 The considered use-case:
 1. Read a JATS file from a folder with a specific layout
 2. Import the JATS file initializing the archive.
-3. Edit the document iteratively persisted on disk.
+3. Edit the document iteratively and persist on disk.
-4. Create versions where the user can enter a 'commit' message
+4. Create versions where the user can enter a 'commit' message.

 The goal is to move towards a workable Texture version that allows development cycles on topics such as import, export, and versioning.